 With an unsecured loan, you do not put forward any assets as a security.
 That means you do not have to give up your property, land, or other assets if you can't make the repayments.
 The amount loaned, and the cost of finance, is based on the business credit rating.
-The lender may ask for a personal guarantee or may assess that the business is creditworthy enough to repay the loan without one.
 These loans have higher interest rates but do not risk your assets and can be accessed more quickly.
+However, a lender may ask for a personal guarantee to promise that if the business fails, an individual will repay the loan from personal assets.
 A personal guarantee can make it easier, especially for small or young businesses, to access a loan.
-It up to an individual's, usually a founder or executive, to promise that if the business fails, they will repay the loan from personal assets.